Azure/isv-success-program-resources/marketplace/create-or-maintain-saas-offer.md

 ## Mastering SaaS Offers videos and hands-on labs

-[Learn about SaaS offers](https://aka.ms/Mastering-the-Marketplace/saas) with video content and hands-on labs from the Mastering the marketplace learning library.
+▶️[Learn about SaaS offers](https://aka.ms/Mastering-the-Marketplace/saas) with video content and hands-on labs from the Mastering the marketplace learning library.

 ## The SaaS Accelerator

 The [SaaS Accelerator](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator) - A complete reference implementation of a SaaS offer you can use to jump start your SaaS solution into the Azure marketplace.
 Install a complete SaaS solution to the marketplace in 20 minutes or less.

-[Learn about the SaaS Accelerator](https://aka.ms/Mastering-the-Marketplace/saas-accelerator) with video content and hands-on labs from the Mastering the marketplace learning library.
+▶️[Learn about the SaaS Accelerator](https://aka.ms/Mastering-the-Marketplace/saas-accelerator) with video content and hands-on labs from the Mastering the marketplace learning library.

 ## Client libraries